All Episodes

 I know about every battle.

-Anyway, these uh animals, these rat pups, what they do is they emit cries in the ultrasonic range when separated from their mothers.
+Anyway, these animals, these rat pups, what they do is they emit cries in the ultrasonic range when separated from their mothers.

 The team recorded the cries over five minutes in groups of four-day-old male and female rat pups that had been separated from their mothers.

-They found that male rat pups had up to twice as much of the protein Fox P2 in regions of the brain known to be involved in vocalization.
+They found that male rat pups had up to twice as much of the protein FOXP2 in regions of the brain known to be involved in vocalization.

 Perhaps an unsurprising finding since researchers noted that male rat pups made twice as many cries as female.